Horní Slavkov

 Horní Slavkov (/cs/; Schlaggenwald) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It has about 5,400 inhabitants.
+It has about 5,100 inhabitants.
+The town is located in the Slavkov Forest range, near the Teplá River.

+Horní Slavkov was founded as a mining settlement at the beginning the 13th century.
 The historic town centre is well preserved and is protected by law as urban monument zone.
+The main landmark of the town is the Church of Saint George.

 Etymology

 The name Slavkov is derived from the personal name of its founder, Slávek of Rýzmburk.
-The adjective horní means 'mining' and states that it was a mining settlement.
+The adjective horní means here 'mining' and states that it was a mining settlement.

 Geography

 Horní Slavkov is located about 11 km southeast of Sokolov and 11 km southwest of Karlovy Vary.
 It lies in the Slavkov Forest.
 The highest point is the hill Krudum at 838 m above sea level.
 The Teplá River flows along the eastern municipal border.